• Skip to main content

 What Is the Bogleheads 3 Fund Portfolio?

-The Bogleheads 3 Fund Portfolio is arguably the most popular lazy portfolio.
 “Bogleheads” are followers of the advice and path of the famous Jack Bogle, founder of Vanguard and considered the father of index investing.
 I am one.
-The Bogleheads Forum houses an exchange of knowledge surrounding Bogle’s principles.
+The Bogleheads Forum houses an exchange of knowledge surrounding Bogle's principles.
+The Boglehead philosophy and approach is as follows:

 The Bogleheads 3 Fund Portfolio draws on the idea of portfolio diversification’s ability to reduce volatility and drawdowns, protect against black swan events, and maximize risk-adjusted return.
 Holding multiple uncorrelated assets invariably reduces risk and can result in higher returns – and almost always higher risk-adjusted returns – than holding one asset in isolation.